Sprazitech/command-line-basics/README.md

 **cp week1/hello.txt week2/hello_copy.txt**

-I "cd" into my week2 subfolder and "ls" to view the renamed hello_copy.txt
+I "cd" into my week2 subfolder and "ls" to view the renamed hello_copy.txt.

 iii.
 To delete the original "hello.txt" file from week1, I "cd .."back to projects folder and "cd" into subfolder week1.
 I deleted the hello.txt file using this prompt.